reetipd/SumoFiles/README.md

   - "road": Direction (NS, EW, etc.)

 To use SUMO GUI, use the `sumo_binary=sumo-gui` else `sumo_binary=sumo`.
 While using the GUI case, we need to close the SUMO and re-run it ourself all the time.
-But, using non-GUI version, it works by itself (no manual inervention).
+But, using non-GUI version, it works by itself (no manual intervention).

 ## Troubleshooting